Navel fetishism: Physical activity

 Ice on the navel region can produce erotic sensations.

 The navel region is an erogenous zone with heightened sensitivity that when touched by the finger or the tip of the tongue can produce erotic sensations.
 Individuals who are ticklish in that area can be aroused by tickling, blowing raspberries, or being teased with a feather, flower, or blade of grass.
 Fingering the navel is also a common act.

 Some navel fetishists find physical acts involving the navel to be sexually arousing.
 These physical acts can include licking the navel; applying body lotion or suntan oil; and pouring substances like champagne, honey, chocolate sauce or whipped cream into and around the navel and licking or sucking it up.
 Similarly, licking or rolling the tongue into the navel while underwater can produce erotic sensations, as can an ice cube when rubbed over or rested over the navel.

 Some prefer to perform navel torture, a series of pain-inflicting acts such as sucking or pulling the navel out (often with a syringe), dripping hot oil or wax into the navel, poking pins into the navel, and stabbing the navel.

 This attention is usually directed at a partner's navel, but may include a fixation on the fetishist's own navel.

 Viewing and fantasizing activity

 Some young women will get a navel piercing as a fashion statement.

 Some navel fetishists can be aroused by viewing a navel.
-In the case of a heterosexual man, a woman in bikini or low-rise clothing like jeans, shorts, etc., that reveals the navel is also considered sexually arousing.
+In the case of a heterosexual man, a woman in bikini or low-rise clothing like jeans,saris,shorts, etc., that reveals the navel is also considered sexually arousing.

 Videos featuring above said physical acts are very common and are viewed worldwide.
 Their popularity has become more compared to regular porn videos.

 Belly dancers often have navel piercings or insert sequins into their navels to make it look attractive when they perform.
 Not only them, many young everyday women also have them to add a charm to their navels.
 Such decorations also arouse when seen.

 Some navel fetishists sexually fantasize about the above physical acts on a person's navel to attain sexual pleasure.